Review of BoardWalk's Innkeeper's Club Lounge (Club Level)

 Club Level is a special room designation at all the the deluxe resorts (and one moderate resort) at Walt Disney World that includes a variety of perks.
 If you’re interested in reading about Club Level at the other deluxe resorts, we have reviews here (links open in new tabs):

-We booked our Club Level Standard View room through our choice go-to travel agent, Lauren Quirk of Travel With Character LLC.
-We used a 35% off Annual Passholder offer rate, our most common way of booking Club Level.
+We booked our Club Level Resort View room through our choice go-to travel agent, Lauren Quirk of Travel With Character LLC.
+We used an Annual Passholder offer rate, our most common way of booking Club Level, and paid $964.86 per night.

-For 2025, Club Level rooms at BoardWalk start at $944 per night.
-That’s a premium of $279 per night over the lowest prices standard room.
+For 2026, Club Level rooms at BoardWalk start at $944 per night.
+That's a premium of about $271 per night over the lowest prices standard room.
 Most club rooms are the same as other rooms, just in a club-exclusive section of the 4th floor.
 BoardWalk also has garden / outer rooms that are club level and distinct from the “regular” rooms.

 BoardWalk Inn Club Level Check-In

-We weren’t greeted immediately on arrival at BoardWalk (a 50/50 thing at deluxe resorts), so we checked in at the front desk.
 If you check in at the hotel’s front desk you’ll want to make sure they either give you directions to the lounge or have someone from the lounge come get you (this sometimes happens, sometimes doesn’t).
-If you use Disney World’s online check in, you can just head to the lounge before or after stopping at your room.
+If you use Disney World’s online check in—like we did—you can just head to the lounge before or after stopping at your room.

 BoardWalk Inn Club Level Perks